volcanic/basalt-ng/README.md

 * meeting minutes
 * todos
 * ideas

+Find all your tasklets by
+* tags
+* full-text search

 Don't miss any important information.
 Be able to report what you spent your time with.
 Keep your head free to focus on things that matter most.